MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/option-master/overview.md

 Vanna-Volga model:

 * Underlier price – allows selecting Forward price or Current last price from the drop-down list.
 In case the Forward price is selected, the following options are enabled for editing:
-* 1. Domestic rate, % – value by default = 0; step = 0.01.
+* 1. Domestic rate, % – value by default = 0; step = 0.01
-  2. Foreign rate, % – value by default = 0; step = 0.01.
+  2. Foreign rate, % – value by default = 0; step = 0.01

 The following options also can be set up:

-* ATM strike price – at the money option's strike price;
+* ATM strike price – at the money option's strike price
-* ATM IV, % – at the money option's implied volatility;
+* ATM IV, % – at the money option's implied volatility
-* Call strike price – some call option's strike price;
+* Call strike price – some call option's strike price
-* Call IV, % – implied volatility of selected call option;
+* Call IV, % – implied volatility of selected call option
-* Put strike price – some put option's strike price;
+* Put strike price – some put option's strike price
-* Put IV, % – implied volatility of selected put option.
+* Put IV, % – implied volatility of selected put option

 **Info Window:**